Table of content

 Analytical Estimation Technique

-Understanding the Types of Estimates
+Understanding the Estimate Types

 To address the perpetual cost issues, you also need to understand three main kinds of estimates with varying degrees of accuracy.
 So, what are the three types of cost estimates?
 They include:

+• Ballpark, aka Rough Estimate.
 This estimate type will provide you with a thumbnail sketch of the potential cost range that you might expect for your project.
 The main aim of the ballpark estimate is to answer the question of whether or not you and your vendor can even pursue product development.

+• SoW (Statement of Work).
 This estimate type defines project-specific activities, deliverables, and timelines for the project.
 Therefore, a client is up front about his or her needs and strategy and requests a vendor to provide an accurate estimate.

 Now that we’ve studied the basics, let’s move onto software cost estimation methods that are typically used to mull over your development budget.